50% of journalists got their jobs using THIS one tip

 Ask any working journalist today how they got their job, and I promise you half of them will say it was through a personal connection or a personal introduction.

-So how do we use our personal connections to get a job?
-Well, for starters, ask your friends if they know anyone who is a journalist.
-Then connect with that journalist and offer to buy them a cup of coffee.
+So how do all of us use our personal connections to get a job?
+Well, for starters, ask your friends if they know anyone who works in the field you want to get into.
+If it's in journalism, great.
+If it's in accounting, no problem.
+If it's entrepreneurship, find an entrepreneur.
+Then connect with that person and offer to buy them a cup of coffee.
 Ask their advice.

-Most journalism wannabes will spend hours or days writing a nice resume, sending it off to countless media organizations with a nicely-worded cover letter asking to be considered for a position.
+Most job seekers will spend hours or days writing a nice resume, sending it off to countless media organizations with a nicely-worded cover letter asking to be considered for a position.
 But the truth is that countless studies have shown that more than 50 percent of jobs are filled through referrals.

 Employers fast-track job candidates who are recommended by current employees